Im-Rises/cMergeSortParallel/README.md

 Merge sort is a divide and conquer algorithm that was invented by John von Neumann in 1945.
 A detailed description of the algorithm can be found [here](https://en.wikipedia.org/wiki/Merge_sort).

+The implemented algorithm are the following:

+- [x] Merge Sort
+- [x] Parallel Merge Sort
+- [x] Parallel Merge Sort using OpenMP
+- [x] Parallel Merge Sort using PThread

 ## Dependencies

 - C90